seqeralabs/wave-showcase/example7/README.md

-# Run nf-core/rnaseq using Conda-based containers and Fusionfs
+# Run nf-core/rnaseq using Conda-based containers and Fusion file system

 ### Summary

-This example shows how to run the nf-core/rnaseq pipeline using AWS S3 as a Fusionfs mounted work directory and use Wave containers built on-demand using the `conda` directive defined in the pipeline.
+This example shows how to run the nf-core/rnaseq pipeline using AWS S3 as a [Fusion](https://www.nextflow.io/docs/latest/fusion.html) mounted work directory and use Wave containers built on-demand using the `conda` directive defined in the pipeline.

 ### Config